JMacPort/SPI_Sensor/README.md

 - Implement a file system interface (e.g., FAT16/32) for easy file management on the SD card.

+## 12/17: MISO Line is still driven low as soon as the module is plugged in.
+This leads me to believe that the modules were soldered incorrectly at the factory so they would have to be fixed.
+Regardless
+the external power module did not fix anything in either project so I am left wondering where my issues stem from.

 ## Update: Receiving an external power module as the on board power supply may not have been stable enough for the current use case.
 Should arrive on 12/17 and allow me to get a better test going.
 The module would get a lot warmer than you would expect during when plugging the module in so I believe it is the same issue as the ESP-01 was having.
 If it doesn't work now, I would assume it is faulty as well.